Published by: Ingrid King. Last Updated on: June 22, 2023 by Crystal Uys

 Removing barriers to vet visits start at home

-Please watch the video below to see what Jackson and Dr. Colleran are doing to help get more cats to the vet’s.
-You can also find information on the website of the American Association of Feline Practitioners.
+You can find additional information on the website of the American Association of Feline Practitioners.
 The brochure titled Getting Your Cat to the Veterinarian: Reducing the Stress of Veterinary Visits for You and Your Cat provides detailed tips for cat guardians.

 Does your cat hate going to the vet?
 What are you doing to make the experience less stressful for your cat, and for yourself?